kbrgl/website/content/posts/walnut.md

 | `[`     | If the current cell is nonzero, execute the commands until the corresponding `]`.
 Otherwise skip to the command after the corresponding `]`. |
 | `]`     | Go back to the corresponding `[`.                                                                                                            |

+Let’s see a hello world example.
 If you want to output `HW`, you push the ASCII values of `H` and `W`, which are 72 and 87, onto the data tape and print them:

 ```brainfuck
 ++++++++++++++++++++++++++++++++++++